anthonybuckle/Reciprocity-UI/README.md

 To run the web wallet:

-Und the root of Reciprocity UI run,
+Under the root of Reciprocity UI run,

 > npm install --global lerna (If lerna is not installed)